 DESCRIPTION OF REVENUE SOURCE: D.C. law states that the Fund shall receive an annual deposit of \$4.266 million in general sales tax revenue.
-The amount transferred in FY 2013 was \$4.502 million.
-However, since FY 2013 the amount transferred was the stipulated amount of \$4.266 million.
+The amount was increased to \$4.666 million with the FY 2018 Budget Support Act of 2017.
+The Healthy Schools Funding Clarification Act of 2019 however, increased the dedication amount to \$5.110 million beginning in FY 2020.